Markovianization with approximate unitary designs: Results

+The generic form of open quantum dynamics is non-Markovian, but, despite this, it is often very well approximated by simpler Markovian dynamics.
+How this memorylessness emerges is not dissimilar to questions, regarding the emergence of thermodynamic behaviour, which have pervaded quantum mechanics since its conception.
+Indeed, it can be shown that canonical quantum states are typical~\cite{Normal_typicality, Lloyd_1988, Goldstein_2006, Gemmer_2009}, and we now know that the fundamental postulate of equal a-priori probabilities of statistical mechanics can be traced back to the entanglement between subsystems and their environment~\cite{Popescu2006}.
+It turns out that, very similarly, if we sample a generic quantum process occurring in a large finite environment at random, it will be almost Markovian with very high probability~\cite{FigueroaRomero2019almostmarkovian}.

-A common and convenient way of generating a generic quantum process is by drawing the dynamics uniformly at random.
-This can be formalized through the so-called Haar measure $\mu_H$ over the $d$-dimensional unitary group $\mbb{U}(d)$, which is the unique (up to a constant) measure with the property that if $U$ is distributed according to $\mu_H[\mbb{U}(d)]$, then so is any \emph{rotation} $UV$ or $VU$, with $V\in\mbb{U}(d)$; it can be normalized to one so as to constitute a legitimate probability measure~\cite{GuMoments}.
-The Haar measure allows one to swiftly obtain statistical properties of Haar distributed quantities~\cite{GuMoments, Collins2006, Puchala_2017, PhysRevLett.71.1291, Giraud_2007, Pasquale_2011} and, furthermore, to prove concentration of measure results~\cite{Ledoux, milman, boucheron2013}.
-These somewhat surprisingly state that, when drawn from the right distribution, certain quantities will become overwhelmingly likely to be close to another fixed quantity as the Hilbert space dimension is increased.
+This sampling procedure can be formalized through the so-called Haar probability measure, $\mu_\mathsf{h}$, over the $d$-dimensional unitary group $\mbb{U}(d)$, which is the unique (up to a multiplicative constant) measure with the property that, if $U\in\mbb{U}(d)$ is distributed according to the Haar measure, then so is any composition $UV$ or $VU$, with a fixed $V\in\mbb{U}(d)$.
+It can be normalized to one, so as to constitute a legitimate probability measure~\cite{GuMoments}.
+The Haar measure allows one to swiftly obtain statistical properties of uniformly distributed quantities~\cite{GuMoments, Collins2006, Puchala_2017, PhysRevLett.71.1291, Giraud_2007, Pasquale_2011} and, furthermore, to prove concentration of measure results~\cite{Ledoux, milman, boucheron2013}; these somewhat surprisingly imply that, when drawn from the right distribution, certain quantities will become overwhelmingly likely to be close to another fixed quantity as the Hilbert space dimension is increased.
+Henceforth, we write $U\sim\mu_\mathsf{h}$ to refer to $U$ as distributed according to the Haar measure and, similarly, we use $\mbb{P}_\mathsf{h}$ and $\mbb{E}_\mathsf{h}$ to denote probabilities and expectations with respect to the Haar measure.

+The Result by Modi et al. on Markovian Typicality~\cite{FigueroaRomero2019almostmarkovian}, which is reproduced in detail in the Methods section on, gives a mathematically sound result of concentration of measure around Markovian processes.
+However, it assumes a Haar-distributed uniform sampling of unitary dynamics, and we know that nature seldom behaves randomly~\cite{Zanardi_2010, Zanardi_2010_2}.
+The dynamics of a vast number of physically relevant models can be approximated as Markovian~\cite{schlosshauer2007decoherence}, so can we say that these also satisfy a concentration of measure with respect to Markovianity?